Introduction

 Their son, Albert Edward, was born at Portsea later that year and baptised at Hardington on 26 May 1872.
 Their second son, Charles, was born at Portsea in 1876 and was baptised at Hardington on Christmas Day 1877.

-In April 1881, the family lived at Eastney Royal Marine Artillery barracks, where Edward was a gunner in the Royal Marine Artillery.
+In April 1881, the family lived at Eastney Royal Marine Artillery barracks, where Edward served as a gunner in the Royal Marine Artillery.

 Hardington

-By April 1891, they had moved to Hardington, living in the High Street, probably at No. 319.
-The census of 1901 describes Edward as infirm and rheumatic.
+By April 1891, Edward and his family had moved to Hardington, living in the High Street, probably at No. 319.
+The census of 1901 described Edward as infirm and rheumatic.

 Death